Temporary Child Custody Attorneys Morris County, NJ

 However, a temporary custody decision will certainly give both parents an indication of how the courts may ultimately rule if it is required that the court decides the final child custody agreement, rather than the parents and their attorneys reaching an agreement through negotiation or some other divorce alternative.

 If a court’s temporary custody decision leaves you concerned over your parental future or custodial rights, it is important that you begin working with our divorce and child custody attorneys as quickly as possible so that we can begin the negotiation process, and help you reach a final child custody agreement which more accurately reflects your needs and rights as a parent, and allows you to have a much closer relationship with your children than your current temporary custody agreement provides for.

 Contact Our Madison Divorce and Child Custody Attorneys Today

 At Jacobs Berger, our attorneys have extensive experience helping our clients and their families to resolve family law matters and divorce issues such as child custody, child support, alimony, and marital asset division in towns across Morris County, including Madison, Randolph, Denville, Florham Park, Hanover, Morris Township, and Morristown.

 The unique approach of our firm focuses on finding constructive solutions which protect the relationships and financial stability our clients have worked so hard to build, rather than pursuing unnecessary, contentious, and expensive courtroom litigation.
 While we are of course ready to aggressively defend the rights and future of any of our clients in a court of law, we will always first seek to resolve their legal matters through negotiation and open and honest communication.

-To speak with our attorney team today in a comprehensive and confidential case assessment regarding your divorce, your child custody agreement, or a temporary child custody issue, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our attorney team today in a comprehensive and confidential Strategic Planning Session regarding your divorce, your child custody agreement, or a temporary child custody issue, please contact us online, or through our Morristown, NJ office at (973) 718-7705.